Ru Zhijuan: Biography

 Ru Zhijuan, the youngest of 5 children, was born in Shanghai to migrants from Hangzhou.
 When she was 3, her mother died and her father left; she and a brother were raised by their grandmother.
 She did not begin primary school until age 10, and a year later moved to Hangzhou with her grandmother, who died shortly after.
 She was sent to an orphanage in Shanghai.
 After a year each at a women's vocational school, a Christian missionary boarding school for girls, and a county school, she graduated from secondary school with only four years of schooling.
 She taught school for a short time in 1943 before joining the propaganda division of the New Fourth Army.
-In 1944, she married Wang Xiaoping, who was born in Singapore but arrived in China to fight the Japanese.
-In 1947, she joined the Communist Party of China.
+In 1944, she married Wang Xiaoping, who was born in Singapore but arrived in China to fight the Japanese during the Second Sino-Japanese War.
+In 1947, she joined the Chinese Communist Party.

 In 1955, she became the editor of the Monthly for Literature and Art, retiring in 1960 to write full-time.

+In 1960, Ru published All Quiet in the Maternity Clinic, which was republished in a collection of the same name in 1962 and which received significant literary attention and analysis.
+Its setting in the maternity clinic of a people's commune was notable for being an uncommon site in other labor narratives of the period.
+The short story depicts the arrival of Sister He, a modern-trained midwife from the city, and Auntie Tan, and older midwife at the clinic.
+Largely narrated from Auntie Tan's perspective, All Quiet in the Maternity Clinic's narrative addresses the tensions and disagreements between the two nurses, with Auntie Tan's life experience in pre-liberation China resulting in her skepticism of Sister He's modern methods.

 The 1958 short story "Lilies" was criticized by some for its "bourgeois sentimentality" but became popular after it was praised by Minister of Culture and author Mao Dun.
 Many of her stories of this period were intended to show popular support for the revolution and the communist party.
 She also dealt with the changes in Chinese society from traditional values.
 She did not publish any work from 1962 to 1965, because it was felt at the time that her work dealt with the worries of everyday people rather than more important issues.

 She regained favour when the values from the Cultural Revolution were being reconsidered.
 They are generally critical of earlier policies and promote the new social norms.

-She served as party secretary for the Shanghai Writer's Association.
+She served as Chinese Communist Party Committee Secretary for the Shanghai Writer's Association.
 She died in Shanghai at the age of 73.

+Her daughter Wang Anyi also became a prominent writer.